IvanAnishchuk/eth-consensus-specs/tests/infra/trace/README.md

 results.
 A decorator is used to set things up.
 Some simple pydantic models are used for the trace file structure and some sanitation/formatting.

+From a consumer standpoint (i.e. test runner) new tests using this decorator behave differently and are being detected by a new data type (a pydantic model instance).
+Some logic was added to `execute_test` in `tests/core/pyspec/eth2spec/gen_helpers/gen_base/gen_runner.py` to catch that new case and apply new serialization method.

 ### TODO

 This is still work in progress.